 While just about everybody is aware that the wisteria plant is a gorgeous vining shrub that is grown most often in the shrub, very few people know that this plant is actually a member of the pea family.

-Even fewer are aware of the deep symbolic meanings behind the plant.
-With all kinds of colors – including lavender, blue, and red – this flower has a different meaning depending on the color and culture, too.
+Even fewer are aware of the deep symbolic flower meanings behind the plant.
+With all kinds of colors – including lavender, blue, and red – this flower has a different symbolic meaning depending on the color and culture, too.
+In Japan, for instance, the wisteria maiden represents the spirit of wisteria.

 What Does Wisteria Mean?